Image Service

 Describes the options for hosting the Image Service outside the Optimizely Content Management System (CMS) application.

 By default, the Optimizely Content Management System (CMS) Image Service runs in the same application domain as the CMS site.
-For performance and scalability reasons, you can host the CMS Image Service in another process and use Windows Communication Foundation to access it.
-This could be an ASP.NET Web Application, a Console Application or even a WinForms Application.
+For performance and scalability reasons, you can host the CMS Image Service in another process and use Windows Communication Foundation to access it, such as an ASP.NET Web Application, a Console Application, or a WinForms Application.

 Host with IIS HTTP / WAS

-If you host using IIS and the HTTP protocol, or with Windows Activation Services (Windows Server 2008 / Windows Vista only), then you should create a file with the SVC extension somewhere in the website.
+If you host using IIS and the HTTP protocol or with Windows Activation Services (Windows Server 2008 or Windows Vista only), you should create a file with the SVC extension somewhere on the website.
 The SVC file should contain the following line of code:

 <%@ ServiceHost Language="C#" Debug="true" Service="EPiServer.ImageLibrary.ImageService" %>

-You can configure the Windows Communication Foundation client and service from both code and configuration files.
-Configuration files are the most flexible because you can change endpoint addresses and binding types without having to touch the code.
+You can configure the Windows Communication Foundation client and service from code and configuration files.
+Configuration files are the most flexible because you can change endpoint addresses and binding types without touching the code.

 Image Service host application configuration